Speeding up Learning Quantum States through Group Equivariant Convolutional Quantum Ans\"atze: Abstract

 \section{Abstract}

-We develop a theoretical framework for $S_n$-equivariant quantum convolutional circuits, building on and significantly generalizing Jordan's Permutational Quantum Computing (PQC) formalism.
-We show that quantum circuits are a natural choice for Fourier space neural architectures affording a super-exponential speedup in computing the matrix elements of $S_n$-Fourier coefficients compared to the best known classical Fast Fourier Transform (FFT) over the symmetric group.
-In particular, we utilize the Okounkov-Vershik approach to prove Harrow's statement (Ph.D.
-Thesis 2005 p.160) on the equivalence between $\operatorname{SU}(d)$- and $S_n$-irrep bases and to establish the $S_n$-equivariant Convolutional Quantum Alternating Ans{\"a}tze ($S_n$-CQA) using Young-Jucys-Murphy (YJM) elements.
-We prove that $S_n$-CQA are dense, thus expressible within each $S_n$-irrep block, which may serve as a universal model for potential future quantum machine learning and optimization applications.
-Our method provides another way to prove the universality of Quantum Approximate Optimization Algorithm (QAOA), from the representation-theoretical point of view.
-Our framework can be naturally applied to a wide array of problems with global $\operatorname{SU}(d)$ symmetry.
-We present numerical simulations to showcase the effectiveness of the ans{\"a}tze to find the sign structure of the ground state of the $J_1$--$J_2$ antiferromagnetic Heisenberg model on the rectangular and Kagome lattices.
-Our work identifies quantum advantage for a specific machine learning problem, and provides the first application of the celebrated Okounkov-Vershik's representation theory to machine learning and quantum physics.
+We develop a theoretical framework for $S_n$-equivariant convolutional quantum circuits with SU$(d)$-symmetry, building on and significantly generalizing Jordan's Permutational Quantum Computing (PQC) formalism based on Schur-Weyl duality connecting both SU$(d)$ and $S_n$ actions on qudits.
+In particular, we utilize the Okounkov-Vershik approach to prove Harrow's statement on the equivalence between $\operatorname{SU}(d)$ and $S_n$ irrep bases and to establish the $S_n$-equivariant Convolutional Quantum Alternating Ans{\"a}tze ($S_n$-CQA) using Young-Jucys-Murphy (YJM) elements.
+We prove that $S_n$-CQA is able to generate any unitary in any given $S_n$ irrep sector, which may serve as a universal model for a wide array of quantum machine learning problems with the presence of SU($d$) symmetry.
+Our method provides another way to prove the universality of Quantum Approximate Optimization Algorithm (QAOA) and verifies that 4-local SU($d$) symmetric unitaries are sufficient to build generic SU($d$) symmetric quantum circuits up to relative phase factors.
+We present numerical simulations to showcase the effectiveness of the ans{\"a}tze to find the ground state energy of the $J_1$--$J_2$ antiferromagnetic Heisenberg model on the rectangular and Kagome lattices.
+Our work provides the first application of the celebrated Okounkov-Vershik's $S_n$ representation theory to quantum physics and machine learning, from which to propose quantum variational ans\"atze that strongly suggests to be classically intractable tailored towards a specific optimization problem.

 $*$: corresponding author.